Table of Contents

 Download the VST3 SDK from the Steinberg SDK download portal.
-This will allow you to build both VST2 and VST3 plug-ins.
+This will allow you to build VST3 plug-ins.

 Once you have downloaded the VST SDK you need to perform a one-time set-up in the Projucer in order for it to find all of the relevant files.
 Open the Projucer and navigate to menu item Projucer > Global Search Paths on MacOS or File > Global Search Paths on Windows and Linux.
 Make sure that the Paths tab is selected.
-Add the SDK paths to the relevant fields.
+Add the SDK path to the relevant field.

 - If you remove the text from the field for a particular path first, you can then drag-and-drop the directory from your operating system.

-If you have the VST 3 SDK you can add the same path top both the VST SDK and VST3 SDK fields.
-If the paths are correct they should be displayed in black text (or red if there is a problem).
+If the path is correct it should be displayed in white text (or red if there is a problem).

 To create an audio plug-in with JUCE, create a new project in the Projucer and select Audio Plug-In as the project type.
 See Tutorial: Getting started with the Projucer if you don't know how to do that.